Tide Contributing Guide

 There are many ways to contribute to Tide.
 You can help us champion the adoption of quality testing results in the WordPress project.
 You can also help by contributing code or documentation to Tide itself.

-Note that you can also contribute to WordPress meta to improve the WordPress plugin directory.
+Note that you can also contribute to WordPress meta (opens new window) to improve the WordPress plugin directory.

 Before submitting your contribution, please make sure to take a moment and read through the following guidelines.

-This project and everyone participating in it is governed by the Tide Code of Conduct.
+This project and everyone that participates in it is governed by the Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to firstname.lastname@example.org.
+Please report unacceptable behavior by contacting us on Slack.

 - The Issue list of this repo is exclusively for bug reports and feature requests.